reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

     ![Picture 1](./media/lab2-task1-svm.png)

+10. Select the **Virtual machine** link from top and on the virtual machine page select the **s2vm-xxxx** virtual machine and click on connect.

-10. Then come back to Configuration and scroll down a bit you can find **Select which events to stream** Click on **All Events**.
+11. Then come back to Configuration and scroll down a bit you can find **Select which events to stream** Click on **All Events**.

     ![Picture 1](./media/lab2-task1-streamevents.png)

-11. Click on apply changes now if you refresh the data connector page you can see the status connected for **Security events Via Legacy agent**.
+12. Click on apply changes now if you refresh the data connector page you can see the status connected for **Security events Via Legacy agent**.

 ### Task 2: Enable Microsoft Defender for Cloud